 Situated in the countryside around Baldernock, the Auld Wives Lifts are a local legend.
 Nobody is quite sure (or can agree) on what they are, what they were for, or how they got there.

 The setting makes for an unsettling and powerful atmosphere.
-It has been speculated that the Auld Wives and their setting were a Pictish equivalent of the Roman forum to the druids who worshipped there, a site of great religious significance at which human sacrifice could have taken place.
+It has been speculated that the Auld Wives and their setting were a Pictish equivalent of the Roman Forum to the druids who worshipped there, a site of great religious significance at which human sacrifice could have taken place.
 Some geologists propose that the Auld Wives are an erratic, a chance configuration of boulders left by a glacier.
-It can be left up to the visitors digression what they want to believe!
+It can be left up to the visitor’s discretion what they want to believe.

 Know Before You Go

 Approach only from the east across the high dry ground, thus preserving the privacy (and muddy tracks) of the farmer who lives next to the site.
 Whilst in the area it would also interesting to explore the nearby Linn caves at Blairskaith Linn which are a 15 minute walk away.